elmarx/icinga2-docker/README.md

 Obviously, you'll need **docker** and **docker-compose**.

+## Building the image

+Also the images are available via docker registry, you may build them locally.
+For convinience ```make``` will call *docker build* with the required flags to create the images with the correct names locally.

+### Sidenote

+Yes, I know docker-compose can also generate images.
+But this way we can use the same *docker-compose.yml* file both for development and production.

 ## Usage

 You'll might want to adjust *docker-compose.yml* to your needs.
 Then simply run